Introduction and Hypothesis:

 Since the onset of measurable time and the industrial revolution, mathematicians, scientists, and technologists have been making progress developing ways to technologically generate motion as efficiently and effectively as natural phenomena generate motion.

-Measurement of time is the basic for generating technological motion.
+Measurement of time is the basis for generating technological motion.
 The time-dependent reference and the static number system, currently used by modern science and technology, is not sophisticated enough to achieve exact measurement of time.
 This shortcoming of the measurement system leads to limited results and compounding unintended consequences.

 Coherence Industries has developed a way to override the shortcomings of static number systems and approximation in measurement for modern technologies.
 By reducing noise on the ground, Coherence Technology reduces impedance and measurement uncertainty, to increase the efficiency and effectiveness of electrical and electronic circuits and systems.